IndustrialShields/arduino-Tools40/README.md

 # Tools40 library
 ### by [Industrial Shields](https://www.industrialshields.com)

-Tools40 implements some common functions and modules on industrial environment firmwares for Arduino based devices.
+Tools40 implements some common functions and modules on industrial environment firmwares for Arduino and ESP32 based devices.

-***Both Pulses, ModbusTCPMaster and ModbusTCPSlave are only available for Industrial Shields devices, but you can modify them to be used in other Arduino devices***
+***Both Pulses, ModbusTCPMaster and ModbusTCPSlave are only available for Industrial Shields devices, but you can modify them to be used in other devices***.

 ## Gettings started

 ### Prerequisites
 1. The [Arduino IDE](http://www.arduino.cc) 1.8.0 or higher
-2. The [Industrial Shields Arduino boards](https://www.industrialshields.com/blog/industrial-shields-blog-1/post/installing-the-industrial-shields-boards-in-the-arduino-ide-63) (optional, used in the examples)
+2. The [Industrial Shields Arduino boards](https://www.industrialshields.com/blog/industrial-shields-blog-1/post/installing-the-industrial-shields-boards-in-the-arduino-ide-63) or the [Industrial Shields ESP32 boards](https://www.industrialshields.com/blog/industrial-shields-blog-1/post/installing-the-industrial-shields-boards-in-the-arduino-ide-63) equivalent (optional, used in the examples).

 ### Installing
 1. Download the [library](http://www.github.com/industrialshields/arduino-tools40) from the GitHub as a "ZIP" file.